The experience of grief is unique to each person, just as the nature of relationships between people are unique.

 - Feeling numb: in the early days following the death of a loved one it might seem as if someone is not reacting at all.
 This is quite normal and often described as part of shock, especially if the death was unexpected or in traumatic circumstances.

 - Denial: those left behind can find it difficult to believe that the person they love has gone.
-Denial and disbelief are common reactions to death, and this manifest itself subconsciously, such as continuing to set a place at the table for someone who has died.
+Denial and disbelief are common reactions to death, and this manifests itself subconsciously, such as continuing to set a place at the table for someone who has died.

 - Acceptance and relief: when someone eventually dies after a long degenerative illness it is natural to feel a sense of relief that their suffering has ended.
 If there was an illness involving dementia, the person you knew may have ‘disappeared’ some time ago.
 You may have experienced a prolonged period of grieving during your loved one’s illness, which makes it easier to come to terms with their loss now.